agardnerIT/killercoda_tutorials/keptn-e2e-0.18.1/step2.md

 ## Set Git Details

-Cloud Automation needs a brand new, uninitialised repo to store and manage configuration.
+Keptn needs a brand new, uninitialised repo to store and manage configuration.
 We will create it automatically now.

 Run this script to set your details.
 If you make a mistake, just click this again to reset things: